okTurtles/shelterprotocol.net-old/src/content/docs/en/multi-device.md

 description: "Handling multiple devices with the Shelter Protocol"
 ---

-Shelter Protocol can replicate the traditional username/password experience users are accustomed to, while dramatically improving security using end-to-end encryption (e2e).
+Shelter Protocol can replicate the traditional username/password experience users are accustomed to, while dramatically improving security using end-to-end encryption (E2E).
 In this document we'll explore how this is accomplished in the context of multiple devices.

-### Traditional Approaches
+### Introduction

-Traditional approaches for e2e protocols will generate unique private keys for each device a user logs in with.
-This method requires that the protocol design mechanisms for associating the different keys with one account, and then sharing a secret between those devices that can be used to decrypt messages.
+E2E protocols often generate unique private keys for each device a user logs in with.
+This method requires that the protocol design mechanisms for associating the different keys with one account, and then sharing a secret between those devices that can be used to decrypt messages across all devices.

 While this unique-key-per-device approach works, and [can be used with Shelter Protocol (see below)](#unique-keys-per-device), it has a few significant drawbacks: